akka/akka-grpc/docs/src/main/paradox/server/reflection.md

 :  @@snip [Main.java](/sbt-plugin/src/sbt-test/gen-java/02-server-reflection/src/main/java/example/myapp/helloworld/Main.java) { #server-reflection }

-For more advanced setups you will have to combine your partial handler with the `ServerReflection` handler yourself.
+For more advanced setups you will have to combine your partial handler with the `ServerReflection` handler explicitly.

-For example, if you need
-to combine multiple services, or if you want to use an overload of the service factory methods.
+For example, if you need to combine multiple services, or if you want to use an overload of the service factory methods.
 In these cases, the reflection service can be generated via `ServerReflection` and manually concatenated as described in the walkthrough section on @ref[serving multiple services](walkthrough.md#serving-multiple-services) { }: